Tag Archive for Photoshop Elements

 Ubuntu Window Preferences

-The Alt-Click keyboard.mouse combination is a very common way of working with various flavours of Adobe Photoshop.
-So it was with some frustration that I couldn’t use it while working in Photoshop Elements (still on version 5, by the way; the temptation of newer versions has not struck) on a Windows XP guest in VirtualBox on my main Ubuntu system.
-A quick google later and a proposed solution was for me a surprising one: going to System->Preferences->Windows on the host OS and changing the setting of the Movement Key from Alt to Super (Windows key on many keyboards).
+The Alt-Click keyboard-mouse combination is a very common way of working with various flavours of Adobe Photoshop.
+So, it was with some frustration that I couldn’t use it while working in Photoshop Elements (still on version 5, by the way; the temptation of newer versions has not struck) on a Windows XP guest in VirtualBox on my main Ubuntu system.
+A quick google later and a proposed solution was for me a surprising one: going to System -> Preferences -> Windows on the host OS and changing the setting of the Movement Key from Alt to Super (Windows key on many keyboards).
 That was enough to set all in order.
 It seems that a setting on the host operating system was preventing a piece of software running on the guest from behaving as expected.
 That’s all in the past now that I have got my clone brush functionality back and can work as normal again.

-• As is commonly the case with places like these, all the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
-With regards to any comments left on the site, I reserve the right to reject any that are inappropriate.
-Otherwise, whatever is said is the sole responsibility of whoever is leaving the comment.
+• All the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
+As regards editorial policy, whatever appears here is entirely of my own choice and not that of any other person or organisation.